glener10/huffman/README.md

 # Example

-Enter the directory and perform these steps to compress and decompress the sample file "input.txt"
+__Negrito__Enter the directory and perform these steps to compress and decompress the sample file "input.txt":

-gcc huffman.c -o test
+*gcc huffman.c -o test

-./test c input.txt output.hx
+*./test c input.txt output.hx

-At that moment, the output.hx file in compressed format will be created
+__Negrito__At that moment, the output.hx file in compressed format will be created

-and now
+__Negrito__and now

-./test d output.hx input2.txt
+*./test d output.hx input2.txt

-Uncompress the .hx file back to the original file
+__Negrito__Uncompress the .hx file back to the original file